 Meet The Receptionists

-Amelia is Co-Director of the wedding ensemble, The Receptionists Music LLC, a member of the John Floridis Quartet, and a founding member of Dean & Riley, a folk duo that performed from 2014 through 2015 and released a record called "Clouds Roll By" (find on
+Amelia is Co-Director of the wedding ensemble, The Receptionists Music LLC, a member of the John Floridis Quartet, and a founding member of Dean & Riley, a folk duo that performed from 2014 through 2015 and released a record called "Clouds Roll By" (find on iTunes and Spotify).

 Amelia has performed in masterclasses and private classes with Orli Shaham, The Lenore Trio, composer Erik Griswold, Kenneth Goldsmith, and has shared the stage with Dweezil Zappa, Tim Miller, Kirk Covington, Adam Nitti, and Kurt Morgan at the Crown of the Continent Guitar Festival Workshop.